 You will find many hotels and B&B’s in this town.
 I have stayed in different hotels and a wonderful B&B close to the centre.
 For a list of hotels you can check below.
 On this occasion, I only came for the day and left late evening.

-A visit to the public gardens
+A visit to the public gardens on a day trip

 I definitely recommend visiting this garden.
 It is called the English garden since it belonged to an English noble lady up until 1922.